Second-order accurate finite volume method for well-driven flows: Numerical tests

 \section{Numerical tests}

-To verify the schemes we solve several problems whose analytical solutions are available.
-In each example we compare the results obtained with uncorrected, WFC and NWC schemes.
-Near-well regions are taken to be circular or cylindrical.
+To verify the schemes, we solve several problems (Examples \ref{example1}, \ref{example2}, \ref{example21}, \ref{example3}, \ref{example6}) whose analytical solutions are available.
+In each of these examples we compare the analytical solution to the results obtained with the uncorrected, WFC, and NWC schemes.
+In the heterogeneous case, the analytical solution is not available (Examples \ref{example5} and \ref{example4}), so instead of the exact solution we use the solution obtained on the finest mesh.
+We use natural neighbor interpolation \cite{Sib81} to interpolate this solution to coarser meshes.
+Near-well regions are taken to be circular or cylindrical in all examples.

 The meshes used in the examples were independently generated and are not hierarchically related.
-Mesh parameter $P$ is the square root of the largest cell area in the two dimensional cases (Examples \ref{example1} and \ref{example2}).
-In the three dimensional case (Example \ref{example4}) the mesh parameter is the cubic root of the largest cell volume.
-Unstructured triangular meshes are used in the first two examples and unstructured triangular prismatic meshes are used in the third example.
+Mesh parameter $P$ is the square root of the largest cell area in the two-dimensional cases (Examples \ref{example1}, \ref{example2}, \ref{example5}, \ref{example4} and \ref{example6}).
+In the three-dimensional case (Example \ref{example3}), the mesh parameter is the cubic root of the largest cell volume.
+Unstructured triangular meshes are used in all examples except in third example where unstructured triangular prismatic meshes are used.

-Discrete $L_{2}$ and maximum norms were used to evaluate relative hydraulic head errors:
+The weighted discrete $L_{2}$ and maximum norms are used to evaluate relative hydraulic head errors:

-where $|T|$ stands for volume (area in 2D) of cell $T$ and $|f|$ stands for area (length in 2D) of face $f$.
-The analytical hydraulic head evaluated at the centroid of cell $T$ is denoted by $h({\bf x}_{T})$, while the head value numerically obtained in this cell is denoted by $h_{T}$.
+where $|T|$ stands for the volume (area in 2D) of cell $T$.
+The exact hydraulic head evaluated at the centroid of cell $T$ is denoted by $h({\bf x}_{T})$, while the head value numerically obtained in this cell is denoted by $h_{T}$.
+These two quantities were scaled with the same value in order to that the weighted discrete $L_{2}$ norm is less or equal to the weighted maximum norm with the equality holding for constant vectors.

-The relative error of the total well flux is also presented:
+The relative error of the total well flux is computed as: